cylcm/LearnChinese/README.md

 # Mandarin Tutor — Filipino / English / 中文

-A single-page web app for learning Mandarin, with lesson reference data and AI study tools (powered by the Anthropic Claude API).
+A single-page web app for learning Mandarin, with lesson reference data and AI study tools (powered by the Anthropic Claude API)...

 ## Files